NLnetLabs/rotonda/design docs/examples.md

 }
 ```

+# The Graph part of the language

+This is basically a separate language, it describes the flow from storage unit to
+storage unit and the parts in between, e.g. filter units, broadcast units.

 ```
 module rib-in-post-policy {
     define {
         use rib-in;
+        use rib-in-post-policy;
     }

-    filter rib-in-post-policy for route: Route {
+    graph rib-in-post-policy for route: Route {
-        (
-            route-security.rpki+irrdb;
-            tracer.add-rs-id;
-            latency-tagger.latency-for-peer;
-        ) and then {
+        // Registering an external dataset makes rotonda listen for changes and
+        // making the right calls to update the relevant entries in the RIBs. register global.rov-rib;
+        register global.rib-customers-table;
+        register global.rib-in;
+        register global.peer-latencies;

+        rib-in =>
+            route-security.rpki+irrdb(global.rov-rib, global.irr-customers-table) ->
+            tracer.add-rs-id ->
+            latency-tagger.latency-for-peer(global.peer-latencies)
-            export to rib-in-post-policy;
+        => rib-in-post-policy;
-        }
     }
 }
 ```